Isle of Man: Cannabis cultivation

-In June 2021, the law prohibiting commercial cultivation of cannabis on Ellan Vannin was repealed, and the government of Mann, for the first time, offered licences for production and export of cannabis.
-In February 2022, Mann resident and local billionaire John Whittaker, through his firm Peel NRE, proposed to spend US$136 million for the construction of warmhouses for cannabis cultivation, and research facilities, and to develop the business.
+In June 2021, the law prohibiting commercial cultivation of cannabis on the Isle of Man was repealed, and the government of Man, for the first time, offered licences for production and export of cannabis.
+In February 2022, Man resident and local billionaire John Whittaker, through his firm Peel NRE, proposed to spend US$136 million for the construction of warmhouses for cannabis cultivation and research facilities, and to develop the business.
 It was announced that zoning permits had been granted for development of the facility.
-Although the availability of medical cannabis is heavily restricted within the U.K., there has been an effort to develop the cannabis industry on the Channel Islands of Jersey and Guernsey.
+Although the availability of medical cannabis is heavily restricted within the UK, there has been an effort to develop the cannabis industry on the Channel Islands of Jersey and Guernsey.

 Culture

 The Manx are a Celtic nation.

 The culture of the Isle of Man is often promoted as being influenced by its Celtic and, to a lesser extent, its Norse origins.
-Proximity to the UK, popularity as a UK tourist destination in Victorian times, and immigration from Britain have all meant that the cultures of Great Britain have been influential at least since Revestment.
+Proximity to the UK, popularity as a UK tourist destination in Victorian times and immigration from Britain have all meant that the cultures of Great Britain have been influential at least since Revestment.
 Revival campaigns have attempted to preserve the surviving vestiges of Manx culture after a long period of Anglicisation, and there has been significantly increased interest in the Manx language, history and musical tradition.

 Language

 The official languages of the Isle of Man are English and Manx.
 Manx has traditionally been spoken but has been stated to be "critically endangered".
 However, it now has a growing number of young speakers.
+It is increasingly evident on the island: for instance, in public notices and its increasing use in the Tynwald ceremony.

 Manx is a Goidelic Celtic language and is one of a number of insular Celtic languages spoken in the British Isles.
 Manx has been officially recognised as a legitimate autochthonous regional language under the European Charter for Regional or Minority Languages, ratified by the United Kingdom on 27 March 2001 on behalf of the Isle of Man government.

-Manx is closely related to Irish and Scottish Gaelic, but is orthographically sui generis.
+Manx is closely related to Irish and Scottish Gaelic but is orthographically sui generis.

 On the island, the Manx greetings moghrey mie (good morning) and fastyr mie (good afternoon) can often be heard.
 As in Irish and Scottish Gaelic, the concepts of "evening" and "afternoon" are referred to with one word.
 Two other Manx expressions often heard are Gura mie eu ("Thank you"; familiar 2nd person singular form Gura mie ayd) and traa dy liooar, meaning "time enough", which represents a stereotypical view of the Manx attitude to life.

-In the 2011 Isle of Man census, approximately 1,800 residents could read, write, and speak the Manx language.
+In the 2011 Isle of Man census, approximately 1,800 residents stated that they could read, write and speak the Manx language.